 A subsidiary program of the Office of BioPharma Alliances & Research Collaborations (BPARC), the Bioventure eLab is the hub for entrepreneurship on the Weill Cornell Medicine campus.
 It serves as the central clearinghouse for members of the Weill community interested in building the next generation of life science ventures.
 The BioVenture eLab provides access to resources, training, and mentorship in biomedical entrepreneurship and hosts an annual $100k Biomedical Business Plan Challenge.

 The Runway Startup Postdoc Program ushers recent PhDs in the digital technology field into a 12–36-month program that incorporates academic and business mentorship and provides a financial package that includes salary, research budget, a housing allowance, and space.
 Participants with related backgrounds are selected to tap into the excellent resources and mentors there.
 They come to the Institute with ideas for unproven products and markets and receive significant support as well as mentorship from academic and business experts in connective media, health technology, security & privacy, and computer vision, among several other fields.

-A member of the NSF National Innovation Network, UNY I-Corps is part of the NSF-funded National Innovation Network (NIN) and offers I-Corps training in both short- and full- formats for startup founders who are interested in exploring the market potential of their work and learning entrepreneurial skills.
-Cornell participants in UNY I-Corps Node short courses are eligible for $2-3K grants to support customer discovery and, upon successful completion of the program, are eligible to apply to the national I-Corps Teams program, a 7-week intensive program with funding from NSF of up to $50K to support further customer discovery and business model identification.
+A member of the NSF National Innovation Network, IN I-Corps is part of the NSF-funded National Innovation Network (NIN) and offers I-Corps training in both short- and full- formats for startup founders who are interested in exploring the market potential of their work and learning entrepreneurial skills.
+Cornell participants in IN I-Corps Hub regional courses learn entrepreneurial skills and how to conduct customer discovery interviews and, upon successful completion of the program, are eligible to apply to the national I-Corps Teams program, a 7-week intensive program with funding from NSF of up to $50K to support further customer discovery and business model identification.